googlegenomics/bigquery-examples/README.md

 ----------------

-The [Google Genomics Discuss mailing list](https://groups.google.com/forum/#!forum/google-genomics-discuss) is a good way to sync up with other people who use genomics-bigquery (and [genomics-tools](https://github.com/GoogleCloudPlatform/genomics-tools)) including the core developers.
+The [Google Genomics Discuss mailing list](https://groups.google.com/forum/#!forum/google-genomics-discuss) is a good way to sync up with other people who use googlegenomics including the core developers.
 You can subscribe by sending an email to ``google-genomics-discuss+subscribe@googlegroups.com`` or just post using the [web forum page](https://groups.google.com/forum/#!forum/google-genomics-discuss).